 - Over 3 percent of the older adult population may struggle with an alcohol use disorder.

-- This generation takes more prescription drugs than younger ones, have lower metabolisms, potentially suffer from social isolation and ageism, may struggle with many medical issues, and therefore may be at a high risk for prescription drug abuse and dependence, according to Psychiatric Times.
+- This generation takes more prescription drugs than younger ones, has slower metabolisms, potentially suffers from social isolation and ageism, may struggle with many medical issues, and therefore may be at high risk for prescription drug abuse and dependence, according to Psychiatric Times.

 - Two-thirds of the population over the age of 65 who struggle with alcohol addiction, battled an alcohol use disorder at a younger age and carried it with them as they aged.